-Apparently, being on vacation gives Mark from At Home on the Court time to find all kinds of interesting stuff, like the one I spoke about in a prior post.
+You can usually tell when Mark from At Home on the Court isn’t currently coaching because he post about all kinds of interesting stuff he finds, like the one I spoke about in a prior post.
 Here’s another one he came across on the subject of emotional intelligence, this time from the New York Times.

 Basically, we’re talking here about four primary areas of focus: self-awareness, self-management, empathy, and relationship skills.
 Let me take on each individually.

 This is about understanding your own strengths and weaknesses.
 In a team context – being a player or as a member of a coaching staff – that factors in to knowing how to work with others to maximize collective effectiveness.

 Also in this category is having a good emotional insight.
 In other words, you understand your feelings and know what can trigger them – anger being a prime example.

 This includes resilience, emotional balance, and self-motivation.
 A lot of this has to do with handling adversity and overcoming setbacks.
 These are things we hope to see (or develop) in our players.
 We must be good models for them.
 Emotional balance in particular speaks to not allowing negative outcomes to cause negative emotional reactions – like yelling at your team for losing a match.

 Here the focus is on being a good listener and being able to view things from other people’s perspectives.
 Part of this relates to being able to deal with people as they are, which was the topic of Episode 18 of the Volleyball Coaching Wizards Podcast.
 Another part is being able to read someone’s feelings for more effective communication.
 A third is taking in what others are saying and not trying to make things about you or your views.